Dents du Midi: Names

 The first name of the Dents du Midi was "Alpe de Chalen" ("alpine pasture of Chalen"), dating from 1342.
 It was later transformed into Chalin and which gave its name to a glacier, a hamlet and a mountain refuge.
 The term "dent de Midy" was first mentioned in 1656 in the book Helvetia antiqua et nova by pastor Jean-Baptiste Plantin.
 During the 19th century several names were used.
 In writing, the most common were "la dent du Midi" or "la dent de Midi, but the inhabitants of the Val d'Illiez used "dents de Tsallen" or "dents de Zallen", from the Tsalin patois word meaning "high bare pasture".
-The name "Dents du Midi" ("teeth of noon") seems to come from the fact that during the 20th century, the inhabitants of the Val d'Illiez used the massif to tell the time.
+The name "Dents du Midi" ("teeth of midday" some have it "teeth of south") seems to come from the fact that during the 20th century, the inhabitants of the Val d'Illiez used the massif to tell the time.
 This theory is supported by the old name of the Dent de Bonavau, to the south-east, which was called "Dent-d'une-heure" ("tooth of one o'clock") on maps published in 1928.

 The Cime de l'Est (eastern peak) was called "Mont de Novierre" before 1636, then, after a landslide, "Mont Saint-Michel" in honour of the Archangel Michael and finally "dent Noire" ("black tooth") until the first maps.
 Five of the summits had no names at the time.
 At the end of the 19th century, the names Forteresse (Fortress), Cathédrale (Cathedral), Éperon (Spur) and Dent Jaune (Yellow Tooth) appeared after the first ascents, although the Éperon and the Dent Jaune still bore the names "Dent Ruinée" (ruined tooth) and "Dent Rouge" (red tooth) on several maps until around 1915.
 In that year, the "Doigt de Champéry" (Champéry's finger) and the "Doigt de Salanfe" (Salanfe's finger) were grouped together under a common name and became Les Doigts ("the fingers").
-The Haute Cime also had several names: "Cime de l'Ouest" (west peak), "Dent du Midi" (tooth of noon), "Dent de Tsallen" (tooth of Tsallen) and "Dent de Challent" (tooth of Challent).
+The Haute Cime also had several names: "Cime de l'Ouest" (west peak), "Dent du Midi" (tooth of midday), "Dent de Tsallen" (tooth of Tsallen) and "Dent de Challent" (tooth of Challent).